telerik/blazor-docs/getting-started/vs-code-integration/convert-project-wizard.md

 In order to fix this, double check to make sure you have the `MainLayout.razor` file with its default naming.

-### `_Host.cshtml` is malformed, don't exist or does not contain a `<head>` element
+### `_Host.cshtml` or `index.html` is malformed, don't exist or does not contain a `<head>` element

-The Telerik extension searches for the default `_Host.cshtml` file in order to add the Telerik UI for Blazor CSS and JavaScript files in its `<head>` tag.
-In case you have renamed the `_Host.cshtml` file, you have deleted it or removed its `<head>` tag you will get the following error when trying to convert the project:
+The Telerik extension searches for the default `_Host.cshtml` file in a Blazor Server-side app and `index.html` file in a Blazor WASM app in order to add the Telerik UI for Blazor CSS and JavaScript files in its `<head>` tag.
+In case you have renamed the `_Host.cshtml`/`index.html` file, you have deleted it or removed its `<head>` tag you will get the following error when trying to convert the project:

 ![Changed _Host.cshtml file](images/changed-host-example.png)

-In order to fix this, double check to make sure you have the `_Host.cshtml` file with its default naming and it contains a `<head>` tag.
+In order to fix this, double check to make sure you have the `_Host.cshtml`/`index.html` file with its default naming and it contains a `<head>` tag.

 ### Unable to locate services collection